Preparing for an Economic Downturn

 Small confession: there was a time, about 20 years ago, I was on a night flight back from Houston.
 I had spent all week at a stressful NITA advocacy program.
 I was exhausted and couldn't wait to get home to my own bed.
 And for some reason, out of nowhere on this very routine flight, I developed an immediate and intense fear of flying that lasted for two or three years.
 For years after that night, every time I flew anywhere, I was freaked out and terrified about crashing.
 Not a super fun travel experience for Mrs. Mazzone.

 During those fear of flying years, I would spend those fraught flights watching the flight attendants like a hawk.
 If they didn't seem like they were battening down the hatches and calling out “May Day!” then I kept my fear in check, more or less.
 I figured they had superior experience and information compared to me, and so I just treated them as my canary in the proverbial coal mine.
-Eventually, the fear of flying receded (though I still do not like it as much as I did before) and I moved on.
+Eventually, the fear of flying receded (though I still don't like it as much as I did before) and I moved on.
 But I still watch the flight attendants in bad weather or on really bumpy flights.

 One of those sources is that I look at what the large tech companies are doing.
-And they are doing some things right now that feel an awful lot like putting away the drink card and strapping themselves into their seats.
+And they are doing some things right now that feel an awful lot like putting away the drink card and strapping themselves in to their seats.

 Specifically, Big Tech has been taking a machete to their headcount and laying off employees like crazy: